rog555/abnosql/README.md

 ## Client Side Encryption

-If configured in table config, abnosql will perform client side encryption using AWS KMS or Azure KeyVault
+If configured in table config with `kms` attribute, abnosql will perform client side encryption using AWS KMS or Azure KeyVault

 Each attribute value defined in the config is encrypted with a 256-bit AES-GCM data key generated for each attribute value: